TimeLog/TimeLogApiSdk/TimeLog.JavaScript.SDK/README.md

 # TimeLog.JavaScript.SDK

-An experimental Chrome extension utilizing the TimeLog Project Transactional API to register time from the new tab interface.
+An experimental Chrome extension utilizing the TimeLog Transactional API to register time from the new tab interface.

 Add to Chrome from the Chrome Web Store